Chicken tractor design is a mobile cage for your chooks.

 Meantime, until our worm farm is in full production, the chickens love to join me when I'm opening a compost heap; a feast awaits them.
 I let them roam through the vegetable garden for an hour every evening, keeping them out of the green beans which they love, presumably for the extra protein.
 Since we started this practice, the definition of cutworm has become purely academic.

-Bernard Preston is a semiretired chiropractor, healthnut, garden freak, solar geek and author.
+Bernard Preston is a semiretired DC, food-nut and garden freak; solar geek and author too.
 Oh, and a Christian and lover of life; and a chicken tractor design geek.

 That's a balancing trick for every Christian and one of the great paradoxes; "he who loves his life will lose it...".
 Does God expect us to be miserable?
 The apostle Paul encourages a young convert to trust in the living God, who gives us all things to enjoy.
 (1 Timothy 6:17)

-Certainly I've had a lot of fun with this chicken tractor design; for me it's one small step in preserving and respecting God's creation.
+Certainly I have had a lot of fun with this chicken tractor design; for me it's one small step in preserving and respecting God's creation.

 Part of it respecting our bodies too; we are also the "temple of the Holy Spirit."
 Eggs from these chickens have three times the omega-3 compared to commercial hens.
 That means less inflammation, and better brains for our grandchildren.

-Bernard Preston thinks that's that every able bodied male, and there's no reason why a woman couldn't as well, should learn to weld; with these new inverter machines and auto darkening helmets it's really very easy; see this simple steel gate design that you could make for your garden.
+Bernard Preston thinks that every able-bodied male, and there is no reason why a woman couldn't as well, should learn to weld; with these new inverter machines and auto darkening helmets it is really very easy.
+See this simple steel gate design that you could make for your garden.